 2. They realize the pros

 It suddenly dawned upon your ex that they enjoyed various advantages while in a relationship with you.
-It could be sharing the fuel expenses or using that club membership card that you had; in any case, your ex misses the perks of being a part of your life.
-The pros are too good to lose, and your ex will try to get back, if not as a paramour, at least as a pal.
+It might be something emotional and romantic or it could be something as practical as sharing the fuel expenses or using that club membership card that you had; in any case, your ex misses the perks of being a part of your life.

 3. Misses the friendship

-If you were good friends before you took things forward, chances are your ex misses your endearing friendship and company.
-Perhaps the relationship did not work out, or they did not want it to culminate into a marriage with no chemistry, but they still yearn for your friendship.
+If you were good friends before you took things forward, chances are your ex is reaching out because they miss your company.
+Perhaps the relationship did not work out, or they did not want it to culminate in a marriage with no chemistry, but they still yearn for your friendship.

 4. Keeping the peace